Marek Koterski

+Life and career

 In 1972, he graduated in directing from the Łódź Film School.
 Initially, he made documentaries, but in 1984, he gained recognition in Poland thanks to the semi-autobiographical tragicomedy Dom wariatów.
 This was the first of nine films Koterski went on to write and direct about his alter ego, the character Adaś Miauczyński.

 Several of these, including the 1986 sequel to Dom wariatów, titled Życie wewnętrzne; the sixth and seventh films in the loose series, titled Day of the Wacko (2002) and We're All Christs (2006), respectively; and the final one, 7 uczuć (2018), won accolades. Życie wewnętrzne won a Silver Lion at the 1987 Gdynia Film Festival, and in 2002, Koterski won a Golden Lion for Day of the Wacko.
 In 2006, he received another Golden Lion as Best Director, this time for We're All Christs, and he repeated this feat in 2018 with 7 uczuć.

 Koterski's son Michał is an actor.
 He portrayed Adaś Miauczyński in 7 uczuć.